paris-saclay-cds/ramp-board/doc/workers.rst

-The AWS worker will train and evaluate the submissions on an AWS instance, which can be useful if the server itself has not much resources or if you need specific resources (e.g. GPU's).
+The AWS worker will train and evaluate the submissions on an AWS instance, which can be useful if the server itself has not much resources or if you need specific resources (e.g. GPU's). to create an instance: when you are saving the key pair put it in the secure location (eg your .ssh directory) and change the rights using:
+> chmod 400 aws_key.pem

 You need to create an Amazon Machine Image (AMI) with the starting kit and data, and the needed packages to run submissions.
 This AMI will then be used